 17. COHESIVE WOOD DESIGN

-One of the benefits of using wood in your interior designs, is its ability to be used in so many different ways.
+One of the benefits of using wood in your interior designs is its ability to be used in so many different decorating ideas.
 This home utilizes reclaimed wood in numerous areas, including the floor, kitchen island and the support beams.
 Because all the wood has similar use history and patina, it gives a comfortable, lived in appearance to the home.